Utah Security Deposit Laws

-Utah landlords have many legal responsibilities under the statewide landlord-tenant law (Utah Code Tit.
+Utah landlords have many legal responsibilities under Utah landlord tenant law (Utah Code Tit.
 57 Ch.
 16).
 Among these laws are the security deposit rules that every landlord requiring a security deposit from their tenants must abide by.
 These rules are regulated under Utah Code § 57-17-5.

-The rules specify things like what deductions you can make to your tenant’s deposit, when you must return it, and what to do when you sell the property.
+The rules specify things like what deductions you can make to your tenants’ security deposits, when you need to return them, and what to do when you sell the property.

 The following is everything you need to know in regard to the Utah security deposit law.